osamabari/jwt-socketio/README.md

 # Basic jwt-based authentication using socket.io

 This is a very basic example of client/server jwt-based authentication using _socket.io_.
+For authentication `socketio-jwt` has been used, so for further information I suggest visiting the [socketio-jwt Github repo](https://github.com/auth0/socketio-jwt).

 The repo consists of two directories: